-The poor and desperate woman in our text despised God’s provision because she didn’t know its significance.
+In our text, the poor and desperate woman despised God’s provision because she didn’t know its significance.

 Similarly, many debtors or sinners in the world today are also despising God’s grace simply because they are ignorant of the significance of what Christ by His death on the cross has done for them.

-This is why it is very important for those of us who have tasted God’s grace and goodness to share the good news in love with those who are yet to understand its significance.
+This is why it is vital for those of us who have tasted God’s grace and goodness to share the good news in love with those who are yet to understand its significance.